-An integrated approach will be taken to ensure assessment is appropriate, valid and reliable and aligns to module learning outcomes.
-Academic assessment facilitates the integration of theory with professional practice, many of the programmes assessments will draw upon practice learning experiences or utilise a scenario-based approach.
+An integrated and varied approach will be taken to ensure assessment is appropriate, valid and reliable and includes assessment of the professional and practical skills required.

+Academic assessment facilitates the integration of theory with professional practice and many of the programmes assessments will draw upon practice learning experiences or utilise a scenario-based approach.
 Both formative (informal and developmental) and summative (formal) assessment strategies will be incorporated.
-A learner centred combination of assessment strategies will be utilised, whereby all summative assessment will be constructively aligned to the modular learning outcomes, whilst ensuring the development of key, transferable, employment skills.
+A student-centred combination of assessment strategies will be utilised, whereby all summative assessment will be constructively aligned to the modular learning outcomes, whilst ensuring the development of key, transferable, employment skills.

-Student Nursing Associates are supported in practice placements by qualified Practice Supervisors and formally assessed in the practice setting by qualified Practice Assessors in accordance with the NMC (2018) Standards for student supervision and assessment using the NMC approved England Nursing Associate Practice Assessment Document (NAPAD) and On-Going Achievement Record (OAR).
-The documents are mapped to the Nursing Associate proficiencies and skills annexes (NMC, 2018), which are generic in nature and must be achieved by all Nursing Associates at the point of professional registration.
+Nursing associate students are supported in practice placements by qualified Practice Supervisors and formally assessed by qualified Practice Assessors in accordance with the NMC (2018) Standards for student supervision and assessment using the NMC approved England Nursing Associate Practice Assessment Document (NAPAD) and On-Going Achievement Record (OAR).
+The documents are mapped to the Nursing Associate proficiencies and skills annexes, which are generic in nature and must be achieved by all Nursing Associates at the point of professional registration.
 The England NAPAD contains all the formative and summative elements of the assessment process, including professional values, proficiencies, skills, medicines management and episodes of care.
 The England NAPAD is Pass / Fail only, with the summative assessment-taking place at the end of each year.
 The Practice Assessor confirms achievement of nursing associate proficiencies and relevant programme outcomes for practice learning.
 This is in agreement with the allocated Academic Assessor from the programme team.